 Investment options include:

 (i) one share (USD$55,000) of the limited partnership of the Sustainable Timber company (VIPA approved) which will provide a minimum projected return of 20% per annum for at least ten years.

-(ii) 4 x 1-acre lots including cultivation of paw paw farmlets (USD$15,000 x 4) which will provide a passive-income stream from fruit harvest of projected 20%+ return per year.
-The cost does not include stamp duty plus VAT tax 12.5% payable on land portion, and other associated costs relating to conveyancing fees.
+(ii) 1-acre lots including cultivation of Organic papaya -paw paw farmlets (USD$50,000 ) which will provide a passive-income stream from fruit harvest of projected 10 to 20%+ return per year.
+The cost does not include stamp duty plus VAT tax payable on the land portion, and other associated costs relating to conveyancing fees.

-With all this in mind, Mr Butler has also set up a local Vanuatu-domiciled real estate company mwrel.com to facilitate investment real estate entry, which can assist with an exit when the client decides to sell on and move capital out of Vanuatu.
+There are $75 million dollars in upgrades for the international airports to receive long haul flights from Asia and beyond from June 2019 onwards.
+With all this in mind, Mr. Butler has also set up a local Vanuatu-domiciled real estate company www.mwrel.com to facilitate investment real estate entry, which can assist with an exit when the client decides to sell on and move capital out of Vanuatu.